wallarm/product-documentation/docs/latest/installation/nginx-native-node-internals.md

 ### In-line

-Traffic to protected APIs passes through Wallarm NGINX node instances before it reaches the API.
+Traffic to protected APIs passes through Wallarm NGINX Node instances before it reaches the API.
 There is no chance of an attacker bypassing Wallarm nodes as long as they are inline and are the only path available to end users.
 [Read more](inline/overview.md)

 <div class="do-section">
     <div class="do-main">